Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 It was 5 am when our alarm clock rang.
 We hopped in the car and drove to Queralbs, arriving there in time to see the first rays of the sun.

-We parked the car in this parking lot and started walking down the road where we came from for 5 min.
+We parked the car in this parking lot and started walking down the road.

 At this point, it’s easy to miss the track.
 Pay attention when you see a sharp curve on the left; that’s where the detour is.

 The track continued towards the Daió de Baix power station, the first hydroelectric plant in Catalonia to transport electricity over long distances.
-It was built in 1907, and although the original building was demolished in 1999, you can still see adjacent buildings and infrastructures on site.
+It was built in 1907, and although the original building was demolished in 1999, adjacent buildings and infrastructures remain on site.

 After a while, we found a sign indicating the Salt del Grill.
-It’s a beautiful waterfall and a cool place to stop for a snack and a sip of water.
+It’s a beautiful waterfall and an excellent place to stop for a snack and a sip of water.

 Waterfall Salt del Grill